Manage Your Staff with a Virtual Assistant Handbook

 Scope of Work

 After you have introduced the company and giving them an idea of what you do, it is time to establish what role they are going to play in your company.
 Virtual assistant services may range from administrative tasks to specialized assignments in Marketing, Finance, or HR.
 In hiring general virtual assistants, it is vital that you clear out which tasks will be assigned to a certain employee.
-A short job description on your virtual assistant handbook can help your online staff in making initiatives and overall improve your operations’ productivity.
+A short job description on your handbook can help your online staff in making initiatives and overall improve your operations’ productivity.

 Just like working with in-house staff, hiring virtual assistant companies for your administrative tasks can be disorganized without proper guidelines and standard protocols.
 If you haven’t yet, you need to lay down the process that you want to disseminate to your employees.
 For starters, since you are all collaborating online and not seeing each other in person, you may want to have all files saved on the cloud.
 This way, you can track the progress of your employees, and it will be easier to keep a record of your data wherever, whenever.